BRM (Belief Reset Method)

 Looking for therapy, diagnosis, or clinical treatment

-Seeking emotional catharsis, processing, or repeated exploration of past pain
+Seeking intensive trauma processing, emotional catharsis, or repeated exploration of past experiences as the primary focus

 Unwilling to take responsibility for present-day choices and interpretations

-If you are unsure, BRM can be used alongside appropriate therapeutic support, but it is not a replacement for trauma therapy.
+If appropriate, BRM may be used alongside therapeutic or medical support, but it is not a replacement for trauma therapy, psychological treatment, or clinical care.

 Frequently Asked Questions